 Originally formed in 2014, the band soon became known in the local Austin music scene for their breakneck speed performances and energetic front man TJ.
 The band put out their first EP on February 14, 2016, teaming up with Kepi Ghoulie of The Groovie Ghoulies to throw a release party dedicated to the end of the world (as predicted in Ghostbusters 2).
 They then embarked on their first journey beyond Texas for the Totally Jawsome Tour, spreading the Gospel of the Gruberites to dive bars and DIY clubs along the East Coast.

 2017 saw the release of the band’s first full length record.
 The 14 song album was recorded in a weekend at Austin’s Public Hi-Fi studios, and displays some of the band’s diverse influences.
 From the nihilistic hardcore anthem “It Just Doesn’t Matter” to the apocalyptic church-inspired “Blood Moon,” the album explores the themes of life, death, and taking senior citizens on a shopping trip to the moon.
-During this time Kurt’s wife Rosey, who had contributed her saxophone skills to the album, joined the band as a full time member touring in support of the release.
+Kurt's wife, Rosey, contributed her saxophone skills to the first album, and after bringing her aggressively joyful spirit to the band's live performances, they couldn't help but add her as full time member.
 The band has shown no signs of slowing down this past year with an official SXSW 2018 appearance followed by their longest tour to date in the fall to play THE FEST in Gainesville, Florida.
 They also completed recording for their next full length record which is expecting a release in 2019.
 Wherever the forces of darkness appear, whether it be the satanic consumption of Monster energy drinks, the reptilian overlords, or big ol' Texas trucks, Hans Gruber and the Die Hards will continue to party on.
 "Where will you be when they come!?"

 "...infectious as well as funny ...
 I really enjoyed the variety in this hardcore album with ska, jazz, funk and even country flavours – it’s great fun!" -Punk Online "This album is a joyful mess that transpires multiple influences but with a true punk attitude ...
 Hans Grüber is a wild beast, totally uncontrollable.
 And it feels good to hear!" -J. NeWSovski, les Rêveries